matthiaskoenig/dfba/DFBA models in SBML.md

 <!------------------------------------------------------------------->
 # B) Model Simulation
-In this section we describe how simulators should simulate a model given in the DFBA SBML formalism described in section A. The described simulation and update strategy was implemented in the two simulators `iBioSim` and `sbmlutils`.
+In this section we describe how models in the DFBA SBML formalism described in section A should be simulated by software.
+The described simulation and update strategy was implemented in two DFBA simulators: `iBioSim` and `sbmlutils`.

-Currently, all SBML core constructs are supported in the kinetic models with the exception of `Delay` and `AlgebraicRule`.

-**`TODO:`** Create figure showing simulation workflow
+## Static Optimization Approach (SOA)
 The DFBA models are solved via a **Static Optimization Approach (SOA)**.
-The simulation time is divided into time intervals with the instantaneous optimization (FBA) solved at the beginning of every time interval.
+The total simulation time is divided into time intervals of length `dt` with the instantaneous optimization (FBA) solved at the beginning of every time interval.
 The dynamic equations are than integrated over the time interval assuming that the fluxes are constant over the interval.
 Before every optimization of the FBA part optimization constraints have to be updated from the dynamic part, after every optimization the dynamic variables corresponding to the FBA fluxes have to be updated.

+## Simulation Algorithm
 The simulation algorithm starts off by computing the reaction fluxes in the FBA submodel.
 The reaction fluxes updates the reaction values in the TOP model, which are used to compute the reaction rates in the UPDATE submodel.
 Once the reaction fluxes are computed by FBA, all NON-FBA submodels are updated concurrently.

 ```